Want a more efficient way to evaluate your business?

 Essentially, a SWOT analysis is a process designed to help a business make better decisions.

-It does that by evaluating all factors involved in the decision-making process, separated into strengths, weaknesses, opportunities, and threats (SWOT).
+Now let’s go over the SWOT analysis breakdown.
+It helps companies make better business decisions by evaluating all factors involved in the decision-making process, separated into strengths, weaknesses, opportunities, and threats (SWOT).

 The goal of the analysis is to help determine and understand those factors and apply them to future business decisions.

 But, the actual SWOT analysis is just your blueprint.
-It’s will help you collect the needed information, but it’s up to you to analyze the information and decide how best to use it.
+It will help you collect the needed information, but it’s up to you to analyze the information and decide how best to use it.

 When Should You Use a SWOT Analysis?